-Marmoleum is build up in 3 layers as illustrated in the figure 1.
-These three layers form one homogeneous product by the cross linking bondings formed during the oxidative curing process :
+Marmoleum Modular Striato & Textura is build up in 2 layers as illustrated in the figure 1.Two three layers form one homogeneous product by the cross linking bondings formed during the oxidative curing process :

-- 1. Surface layer: This layer gives Marmoleum its design and color.
+- 1. Surface layer: This layer gives Marmoleum its design and color and is calendared on the polyester backing.
 After finishing the product at the trimming department a factory finish is applied to protect the surface layer. - 2.
-Intermediate layer: This layer is calendared on the polyester backing. - 3.
 Backing: The backing is woven polyester.

-The declaration refers to the declared/functional unit of 1m2 installed flooring product.
+The declaration refers to the declared/functional unit of 1m installed flooring product.